alexpolt/alexpolt.github.io/src/undefined.md

   6\.
 This is an interesting case.
 When x != 0 the return value is 0, but when x == 0 we have divide by zero which is undefined.
 What should a compiler optimizer do?
 Also the expressions for _y_ are independent and can be moved around.
 GCC is smart and only does division when needed, but that has a negative effect of hiding potential problems.
-MSC is just being awesome.
+MSC is just trying to be awesome.

 <div class="code"><TABLE><TR><TH>C++ Code</TH><TH>GCC</TH><TH>Clang</TH><TH>MSC</TH></TR>
 <TR>